praveek/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 * 5 minutes after upload
 * 60 minutes after upload

-These staggered cache invalidations give the origin server groups time to replicate the latest version of the file between themselves so they all have the latest when the the file is retrieved.
+These staggered cache invalidations give the origin server groups time to replicate the latest version of the file between themselves so they all have the latest version when the file is retrieved.

 ### Browser caching {#browser}